/ tool-comparisons / PlanetScale vs Turso for Solo Developers

 Concurrency.
 MySQL (PlanetScale) handles concurrent reads and writes efficiently. libSQL (Turso) inherits SQLite's single-writer limitation.
 Writes go through the primary node.
 For write-heavy applications with many concurrent users, PlanetScale is more robust.
 For read-heavy applications with moderate writes, Turso's architecture works well.

 Pricing comparison.
 Turso's free tier handles small projects at zero cost.
-Turso Scaler at $29/month is cheaper than PlanetScale Scaler at $39/month.
-At every price point, Turso costs less.
+Turso's cheapest paid plan, Developer at $4.99/month, undercuts the cheapest comparable PlanetScale option by a wide margin, and even Turso Scaler at $24.92/month sits below the $39/month PS-10 MySQL cluster.
+At every directly comparable price point, Turso costs less.

 Ecosystem.
 MySQL has decades of tooling support.
 Every ORM, every framework, every monitoring tool works with MySQL. libSQL is newer and its ecosystem is growing but smaller.
 If you rely on specific MySQL tools or ORMs, PlanetScale has better compatibility.
 If you can work with SQLite-compatible tools, Turso is fine.